mcronce/SevOne-Deferred-Data-Scripts/README.md

 This works exactly the same way as deferred-data-import, but is optimized for backfilling a large volume of historical data by making use of the multi-row insert functionality in SevOne's plugin_deferred_insertDataRows() API function.
+It further optimizes for large data volume by caching, in memory, metadata that would otherwise be retrieved from the SevOne appliance for every input line;
+object types, indicator types, objects, and indicators.